Living With Epilepsy

 Get Active

 Exercise is important to leading a happy and healthy life.
-Not only does exercise decrease the risk of heart disease and health but also improves overall mood.
-This can relieve stress, being a common trigger, can thus reduce the number of requires your body may have.
-Not only this, lower cholesterols, fewer sleep problems, and fatigue.
+Not only does exercise decrease the risk of heart disease and other health conditions, but it also improves overall mood.
+This can relieve stress, a common trigger, and may reduce the number of seizures your body may have.
+In addition, regular physical activity can support lower cholesterol levels, improve sleep quality, and reduce fatigue.

-Working out with epilepsy means to find the right exercise that pleases you.
-One easy way to work out is to go on walks or runs with a partner.
-This can ensure that if you have a seizure you are not alone.
+Working out with epilepsy means finding the right exercise that suits you.
+One easy way to stay active is to go on walks or runs with a partner.
+This can ensure that if you have a seizure, you are not alone.
+It is also helpful to stay hydrated, avoid overexertion, and choose safe environments.
+Always consult your doctor before starting new routines.

 Get Sleep